Search

 • Transparency — Public documentation of processes

-• Anticipation — Preparation before entry into force
+• Anticipation — Preparation before the law takes effect

 December 18, 2025 — Anthropic details its measures to protect the well-being of Claude users.